By Warren Nunn (first published Nov 2024. Updated Apr 2025)

 Questionable medical institute

 By 1895 the Card family was in Newcastle where Albert became involved in the Newcastle Medical Institute, seemingly as a legal adviser.
-But the so-called institute seems to have been a front for taking money under false pretenses.
+But the so-called institute seems to have been a front for taking money under false pretences.

 Albert Card had written out an indenture for the young man, Henry Walter Nicholson, and denied all responsibility when challenged on the matter.